The keys to Making WordPress Fast

 Using relevant plugins also means to cut down on the plugins your site doesn’t need or use.
 If a plugin is inactive and you know you probably won’t use it again, it’s best to delete it.

 6. Use a CDN (Content Delivery Network)

 Sunny HQ’s CDN is built in without using a plugin to rewrite your site’s source code.
 This makes your site SUPER FAST!

 There are also CDN options to make WordPress Fast which involve routing your site through a reverse proxy and leveraging caching at this level.
 Offloading content through this type of CDN can be valuable for sites with extremely high levels of traffic.
 They allow for custom configuration of caching for pages and files as well if you want a more granular approach to caching.
 By using this kind of CDN, it helps offload a good portion of the server processing to cache it instead.
 We deploy Cloudflare as part of our standard service to all customers.
 Cloudflare is the icing on the cake, super securing and making it lightning fast.

 7. Scalability is Key for making WordPress fast

 It’s also important to keep your site as cacheable as possible.
-Limit the amount of PHP actions and queries being called on your site.
-This means, reducing actions that have to be repeated on every page load, like a page-view counter or a share counter.
+Limit the PHP actions and queries being called on your site.
+This means, reducing repeated actions like a page-view counter or a share counter.
 Instead, try using caching settings for these features to only refresh them every few minutes, or every hour.